anuja01/redux-saga-template/README.md

 With React Redux, your components never access the store directly - ```connect``` does it for you.

 ## ```mapStateToProps```
- used for selecting the part of the data from the store that the connected component needs
+ used for selecting the part of the data from the store that the connected component needs - data is available with props

  (get data from store)